dddimcha/embodiOS/docs/getting-started.md

 Try these commands:

 ```
-> Hello NOVA
+> Hello EMBODIOS
 AI: Hello!
-I'm NOVA, your AI-powered operating system.
+I'm EMBODIOS, your AI-powered operating system.
 How can I help you?

 > Turn on GPIO pin 17
 AI: Executing hardware control...